Turbulence enhances bird tail aerodynamic performance: Materials and methods

 \subsection{Acknowledgements}

-The authors are grateful to the preliminary work and design of the experimental setup by O. Onn in his Master thesis, with the technical support of P. Boelen and J.A.
-Janssen.
-A.G. is thankful to J. C. Vassilicos and J.-P. Laval for the invitation to the Lille Turbulence Program in 2024, during which the experiments were conducted.
-A.G. also acknowledges the technical support for the experiment and particularly the PIV by P. Bragan\c{c}a.
-A.G. and D.L. are grateful to C. J. van der Kooi and D. G. Stavenga for pre-reviewing the original draft.
-The research was supported by EOARD/ AFOSR FA8655-22-1-7053 awarded to D.L., monitored by D. D. Swanson and B. L. Lee.
+AG is grateful to the preliminary work and design of the experimental setup by O. Onn in his Master thesis.
+AG is thankful to J. C. Vassilicos and J.-P. Laval for the invitation to the Lille Turbulence Program in 2024, during which the experiments were conducted.
+AG also acknowledges the technical support for the experiment and particularly the PIV by P. Bragan\c{c}a.

+This publication is part of project ``On the Fly: understanding multiscale turbulence through animal flight'' (VI.Veni.232.249) funded by the Dutch Research Council (NWO) as part of the Talent Programme Veni Science domain and awarded to AG.